Board of Trustees

 Christine Burns, Village Manager, Village of Spring Lake

 Christine has more than 21 years of experience as a municipal official.
 Christine is the village manager of Spring Lake after serving the City of Cedar Springs for more than five years and the Village of Oxford for nearly two years.
 She also served the City of Clare for more than 14 years.
 Chris graduated from Central Michigan University with the BS in BA majoring in Management (1990) and earned her MSA in Public Administration from CMU in 2006.
 Fire Up Chips!
-Chris is a member of the Michigan Local Government Management Association (MLGMA), International City/County Management Association (ICMA) and holds a Certified Master Municipal Clerk designation; she also serves as the President for the West MI Local Government Management Association and is on the Board of Directors for MLGMA.
+Chris is a member of the Michigan Local Government Management Association (MLGMA), International City/County Management Association (ICMA) and holds a Certified Master Municipal Clerk designation; she has also served as the President for the West MI Local Government Management Association and has served on the Board of Directors for MLGMA.

 Maureen Donker, Mayor, City of Midland

 Maureen has more than five years of experience as a municipal official, and has served as mayor of Midland since 2009.
 She has been the Executive Director of The Reece Endeavor of Midland, a community program providing homes for individuals with special needs, since 1998.
 Maureen is also active in the Midland community, serving on various local and regional civic organizations.